 Delayed egress locking systems may include panic hardware or an electromagnetic lock with delayed egress circuitry, or a delayed egress controller used in combination with other listed components.
 This hardware delays egress for 15 seconds (or 30 seconds when approved by the Authority Having Jurisdiction (AHJ)).
 The use of these locks is dependent upon the use group or occupancy classification, and the requirements vary between the IBC and NFPA 101.
-The IBC
+Prior to the 2018 edition, the IBC did not allow delayed egress locks on any assembly,

-When a door equipped with an access control reader allows free egress using normal operation of the hardware, it is not typically considered one of the special locking arrangements. does not allow delayed egress locks on Assembly, Educational, or High Hazard occupancies; NFPA 101 includes limitations specific to each occupancy classification.
+When a door equipped with an access control reader allows free egress using normal operation of the hardware, it is not considered one of the special locking arrangements. educational, or high hazard occupancies.
+The 2018 and 2021 editions allow secondary courtroom doors in assembly (group A-3) and business occupancies to have delayed egress locks, as well as doors serving classrooms with an occupant load of less than 50 people in educational occupancies.
+NFPA 101 includes limitations specific to each occupancy classification.

 There are many conditions for the use of delayed egress locks, including a sprinkler / fire alarm system which releases the lock to allow immediate egress upon activation, a local audible alarm, signage, remote release, emergency lighting, release on power failure, and limitations on the number of delays in an egress route.
 Activation requirements to begin the 15-second timer include a maximum force of 15 pounds applied for no more than 3 seconds.
 Prior to the 2015 edition of the IBC, activation was required after a 1-second application of force, but this has been changed to 3 seconds which is consistent with the NFPA 101 requirements.
 The 2015 edition of the IBC also added a requirement for delayed egress locks to be listed in accordance with UL 294 - Access Control System Units.
-The 2015 requirements apply to jurisdictions where this edition has been adopted.
+The updated requirements apply to jurisdictions where the applicable editions have been adopted.